SenZmaKi/anitomy_dart/README.md

 }
 ```

-## Vibe Coding

-This project was heavily vibe coded.
-Porting a C++ library to Dart is a task AI tends to handle well, since both languages are C style and the transition is from a lower level language to a higher level one.
-The AI used for this port was Claude Sonnet 4.5.

 ## Tests

 The project achieves and surpasses test parity with the original C++ library, with an 87.5% success rate compared to the original’s 80.22%.
-A detailed test report can be found [here](https://github.com/senzmaki/anitomy_dart/master/test/REPORT.md).
+A detailed test report can be found [here](https://github.com/senzmaki/anitomy_dart/blob/main/test/REPORT.md).

 ## License

 Anitomy Dart is licensed under the MIT License.
-See the [LICENSE](https://github.com/senzmaki/anitomy_dart/blob/master/LICENSE) file for more information.
+See the [LICENSE](https://github.com/senzmaki/anitomy_dart/blob/main/LICENSE) file for more information.

 ## Contributing